 Where to stay – Hofsas House Hotel (read a detailed review), Carmel Mission Inn

 San Simeon – A beautiful destination along the central coast

 Spend a few days in one of the most beautiful destinations along the central coast.
 The beautiful Hearst Castle is a must-see here.
 Another attraction is the Elephant Seal Vista Point, a delight for both parents and kids.
 You can see hundreds of northern elephant seals relaxing on the beach.
 I learned that from the beginning of April, the molting season starts and lasts four to six weeks.
 There is lots to do and see in San Simeon.
 This cozy little town on the Pacific coast is a perfect spring getaway.

-Where to stay – Cavalier Oceanfront Resort, Ragged Point Inn
+Where to stay – Cavalier Oceanfront Resort, Coast Riders Inn

 Morro Bay – A perfect beach destination